history

 Here, the pilchard, a small schooling fish, reigned supreme.
 Using traditional methods, fishermen like those depicted in the works of the Newlyn School artists, toiled tirelessly to bring in the harvest.
 The cured pilchard trade boomed, with exports as far as Italy, a tradition that continued until British Cured Pilchards closed its factory in 2005.
 Pots for shellfish and baited longlines were in use to catch whitefish like ling, pollack, ray and conger.

-Pilchards by Waletr Hemy 1893.
+Hemy settled in Falmouth, Cornwall, in 1881, aiming to paint the sea and ships ‘always from nature’.
 Fishing by a long ‘seine’ net was a method thought to date from the time of Christ’s disciples.
 It involves paying out the seine net all round the shoal of pilchards, tying the ends, then dropping a smaller tuck net into the shoal and scooping up the fish in baskets.
+Hemy made studies of the process over fourteen years, but painted the picture in ten days.

 Newlyn’s Early Harbour

-Before the present harbour was built, Newlyn’s only shelter for fishing boats was the small granite jetty at Newlyn Town.
-This jetty offered protection for a maximum of forty small boats, while the rest of the fleet had to take refuge below the headland or, during easterly gales, seek shelter at Penzance.
+Before the present harbour was built, Newlyn’s only shelter for fishing boats was the small granite quay at Newlyn Town.
+The quay offered protection for a maximum of forty small boats, while the rest of the fleet had to take refuge below the headland or, during easterly gales, seek shelter at St Michael’s Mount.

 Newlyn Town itself was a small fishing community perched precariously on a cliff overlooking the Old Quay.
 It was one of three distinct, often hostile villages: Newlyn Town, Street-an-Nowan, and Tolcarne.

 The Old Quay, known to exist since at least 1337, was a small curving structure made of massive granite blocks without mortar and topped with a parapet wall.
 It offered some protection from the prevailing winds due to its location on the western curve of Mount’s Bay.
-However, for larger boats that replaced the pilchard fishery luggers, the Old Quay became inadequate.
+However, by the late 19th century, for the larger boats that replaced the pilchard fishery luggers, the Old Quay became inadequate.

 Challenges of the Old Quay

-Newlyn luggers, primarily focused on pilchard fishing, typically found the Old Quay sufficient shelter.
+Early Newlyn fishing boats, mainly luggers, primarily focused on pilchard fishing, typically found the Old Quay sufficient shelter.
 However, there were exceptions.
 Records mention a severe storm in 1738 that significantly damaged the quay.
 Repairs were made, but the Old Quay’s limitations became increasingly apparent.

-Another ferocious storm in 1809 destroyed two boats anchored in the deeper waters of the Loja (a sheltered area) and damaged others.
+Another ferocious storm in 1809 destroyed two boats anchored in the deeper waters of Gwavas Lake (a sheltered area) and damaged others.
 An easterly gale in 1809 forced a large fishing boat from its mooring onto the Green Rocks, resulting in the wreck of nine boats.

 While most of Newlyn’s energy was directed towards fishing, there were exceptions.
 Records show a three-masted trading lugger, the Lark of Newlyn, captured by French privateers after the execution of Louis XVI in 1794.